aveiszhab/music-library-api-mysql/README.md

+This is a course project part of the Manchester Codes curriculum.
+The project was built on Manchester Codes repository.

 # MySQL Book Library API

 The Music Library API stores information about artists, albums and songs.
 A CRUD REST API is implemented to interact with a MySQL database.